-(3) Where is a disciple of Christ designed to go?
+Where is a disciple of Christ designed to go?
 Why does he serve?
-Surrender (Matthew 5:16b)

-Jesus taught that when we serve, people would see our good deeds and praise our Father in heaven.
+Surrender (Matt.
+5:16b).
+Jesus said that when we serve people will see our good deeds and praise our Father in heaven.
 Salt helps taste and causes thirst.
 Light helps others see.
 Service helps others surrender.
 This is the influence of a disciple.
 Service leads the lost to surrender (1 Peter 2:12).
-Service leads the found to surrender (Hebrews 10:24-25).
-God designed us to use our gifts to serve others, faithfully administering His grace (1 Peter 4:10-11).
+Service leads the found to surrender (Heb.
+10:24-25).
+God designed us to use our gifts to serve others, faithfully distributing His grace (1 Peter 4:10-11).
+This week, look for opportunities to use your gifts in order to lead others to surrender to Christ.